lambdaclass/concrete/ROADMAP.md

 **Objective:** Add property-based contract testing as a cheap counterexample finder, not proof.
 Command surface: `concrete test --contracts --property --json` generates inputs satisfying `#[requires]`, executes the function, checks `#[ensures]`, runtime obligations, and selected `assert` facts, then shrinks failures to a minimal source-level witness.
 Evidence class:

+ `tested_by_property`.
+It is counterexample-search evidence, not proof.
+Policy may prefer a proof or solver discharge only when the subject, property, assumptions, and semantic scope are comparable; unlike a ProofCore theorem, a native property run may cover compiled/runtime behavior.
+Required report
- `tested_by_property`, always below proof and below solver evidence.
-Required report fields: function, contract id, seed, generator profile, case count, shrunk witness, failing postcondition/obligation id, replay command, and whether the witness was persisted as a regression.
+ fields: function, contract id, seed, generator profile, case count, shrunk witness, failing postcondition/obligation id, replay command, and whether the witness was persisted as a regression.
 Add `examples/property_contracts/` with `clamp`, `bounded_index`,